 The Bolon is played positioned in between the legs, strings facing the player .
 The strings are plucked with the thumbs, combining the wrists also knocking the calabash.

 The proposed 3 strings version is from Guinea (West Africa).

 It was traditionally played in hunting ceremonies in songs extolling the hunters' bravery and before battle, to urge warriors on to great feats of courage and endurance.

-All musical instruments are authentic pieces imported directly from west Africa
+All musical instruments are authentic professional instruments from West Africa.

-(Guinea, Mali, Senegal, Sierra Leone.).
-The craftsmen who create them are descended from families who have produced the same artefacts for generations.
-They have mastered the techniques of selecting materials and building instruments through the years.
+The craftsmen who built them are descended from families who have produced the same artifacts for generations.
+They have mastered the techniques of selecting materials and building quality instruments through the years.
 Hear for yourself the unique sound that first echoed through Africa and now the world